JSPlotly at School

-To illustrate the potential use of JSPlotly for elementary and high school education, here are some examples of simulations whose graphs are often found in textbooks and related content.
+To illustrate the potential use of JSPlotly for elementary and high school education, here are some examples of simulations and graphs that are often found in textbooks and related content.
 To get the most out of each topic, try following the suggestions for parametric manipulation in each topic.

 Instructions